+Distinctive characteristics References Undulations in the longitudinal profiles Sissons (1961); Greenwood et al. (2007); Kehew et al. (2012), this study Direction oblique to topographic gradient Sissons (1961); Sugden et al. (1991); Greenwood et al. (2007), this study Presence of other subglacial landforms Greenwood et al. (2007); Kehew et al. (2012) Cavity systems and potholes Sugden et al. (1991), this study Stepped confluences Sugden et al. (1991), this study Abrupt beginning and end Sissons (1961); Glasser et al. (1999) Absence of alluvial fans Sissons (1961), this study Other characteristics References Presence of abandoned loops Clapperton (1968), this study High sinuosity Clapperton (1968) Bifurcating and anastomosing patterns Clapperton (1968); Sugden et al. (1991); Greenwood et al. (2007), this study Variety of size within the same system Sissons (1960) Presence of steep chutes Sissons (1961), this study deeply incised canyon systems that are believed to predate Innuitian glaciation (Dyke, 1999).
 To categorize and study these meltwater channels in detail, we selected a study site that comprises an area of approximately 15 km2 to the E-SE of the Haughton impact structure in central northern Devon Island (Fig. 1).
-This is a well-preserved 23 km diameter (Osinski and Spray, 2005) 23 Myr. old (Young et al., 2013) meteorite impact structure, which is a well established Mars analogue terrain, and has been the focus of numerous planetary analogue studies including crater morphology and erosion, periglacial landscape evolution on Earth and Mars, and evolution of ancient lake beds, among other activities (Lee and Osinski, 2005).
-The location provides access to both exposed subglacial channel and river networks, allowing for systematic comparisons of their geometry and longitudinal profiles.
-Geologically, the study area lies entirely within carbonate strata of the Upper Ordovician Allen Bay Formation, specifically the Lower Member, which comprises a uniform succession of medium bedded to massive limestone with dolomitic labyrinthine mottling (e.g., Osinski and Spray, 2005; Thorsteinsson and Mayr, 1987), and is overlain by quaternary glacial till (e.g., Dyke, 1999; Osinski and Spray, 2005).
-Depositional landforms such as eskers, and glacial deposits including glacier moraines and striations are rare on the plateau surface of Devon Island (Roots et al., 1963) and only occur sporadically within the Haughton impact structure (Osinski and Spray, 2005).
+This is a well-preserved 23 km diameter (Osinski and Spray, 2005) 23 Myr old (Young et al., 2013) meteorite impact structure, which is a well-established Mars analogue terrain, and has been the focus of numerous planetary analogue studies including crater morphology and erosion, periglacial landscape evolution on Earth and Mars, and evolution of ancient lake beds, among other activities (Lee and Osinski, 2005).
+The location provides access to both exposed subglacial channels and river networks, allowing for systematic comparisons of their geometry and longitudinal profiles.
+Geologically, the study area lies entirely within carbonate strata of the Upper Ordovician Allen Bay Formation, specifically the lower member, which comprises a uniform succession of medium bedded to massive limestone with dolomitic labyrinthine mottling (e.g., Osinski and Spray, 2005; Thorsteinsson and Mayr, 1987), and is overlain by quaternary glacial till (e.g., Dyke, 1999; Osinski and Spray, 2005).
+Depositional landforms such as eskers, and glacial deposits including glacier moraines and striations are rare on the plateau surface of Devon Island (Fortier et al., 1963) and only occur sporadically within the Haughton impact structure (Osinski and Spray, 2005).